modehnal/GNOMETerminalAutomation/article/presentation_article.md

 Functions from this project that connect a window and do actions in it for automation are integrated in dogtail project to be used seemlessly without any required user setup.
 So in effect everything between Xorg and Wayland on our automation side is exactly the same and functions are handled differently on dogtail side.

 There are of course some shortcomings.
-In rare cases we need to test a feature that dogtail does not have a function for so user needs to manually change window connection but such cases are rare enough that examples for these cases fall out of the scope of this article.
+In rare cases we need to test a feature, that dogtail does not have a function for, so user needs to manually change window connection, but such cases are rare enough that examples for these cases fall out of the scope of this article.

 If there would be a need for very specific test case, the dogtail and ponytail can be used in unusual ways (read: hacked around).
 With enough knowledge about the system and how these APIs work a lot of things can be done even if there are not provided as a methods and functions.